 Can supervise: YES

-Haeusler, GM, Thursky, KM, Slavin, M, Mechinaud, F, Babl, FE, Bryant, P, De Abreu Lourenco, R & Phillips, R 2018, 'External validation of six pediatric fever and neutropenia clinical decision rules', Pediatric Infectious Disease Journal, vol. 37, no. 4, pp. 329-335.View/Download from: Publisher's site
+Haeusler, GM, Thursky, KM, Slavin, M, Mechinaud, F, Babl, FE, Bryant, P, De Abreu Lourenco, R & Phillips, R 2018, 'External validation of six pediatric fever and neutropenia clinical decision rules', Pediatric Infectious Disease Journal, vol. 37, no. 4, pp. 329-335.View/Download from: UTS OPUS or Publisher's site

 Background: Fever and neutropenia (FN) clinical decision rules (CDRs) are recommended to help distinguish children with cancer at high and low risk of severe infection.
 The aim of this study was to validate existing pediatric FN CDRs designed to stratify children with cancer at high or low risk of serious infection or medical complication.